Tunetown/RoomMap/README.md

 ## Procedure of Measurement

 After launching, the program asks you to select some files.
 These files have to be created with REW (Room EQ Wizard, [download from here](https://www.roomeqwizard.com/)) first, which is an open-source, free Java program to make acoustical room measurements with a measurement microphone.
-If you don�t have experience with REW already, there is plenty of information and tutorials around the web about this.
+If you don't have experience with REW already, there is plenty of information and tutorials around the web about this.

 Optionally, you can first download the examples provided with RoomMap (folder [examples](https://github.com/Tunetown/RoomMap/tree/master/examples)), which can give you a hint how things work.
 Comments on these examples follow later in this document.